GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 ## Next Steps

-Now that you've got the basics down and you can connect to IoT Core, you can add your own spin on this project, try replacing the LED with a relay to control a power outlet or can connect a sensor to measure and analyze environmental data.
+Now that you've got the basics down and you can connect to IoT Core, you can add your own spin on this project, try adding led's and other sensors to send their data to the cloud.